 In summary: define the IT budget with prudence.

 Plan for change management

-Your ERP solution will have the capacity to manage, automate and optimise every area of your operations.
-From stock control, supply chain and project management, right through to core financials, CRM, human resources and marketing.
-An ERP implementation is a huge deal, and the impact on its users will be considerable – regardless of the size of organisation.
+Your ERP implementation will have the capacity to manage, automate and optimise every area of your operations.
+From stock control, supply chain, and project management, right through to core financials, CRM, human resources, and marketing.
+Implementing an ERP system is a huge deal, and the impact on its users will be considerable – regardless of the size of organisation.

 ERP change management is a necessary expense.
-ERP implementation brings new processes, different interactions with data and a world of novel features.
+ERP implementation brings new processes, different interactions with data, and a wealth of novel features.
 Change management must be there to help communicate information about the new system, and help employees manage their learning curve.